kyaiooiayk/Google-Colab-Notes/README.md

 # Google-Colab-Notes
-A list of resources on how to best use this wonderful free resource.
+*A list of resources on how to best use this wonderful free resource.
+Plus some other alternatives.*
 ***

 ## What is it?